-Abacavir tablets contain abacavir (which is also an active substance in medicines such as Kivexa, Triumeq and Trizivir).
+Abacavir Film-coated Tablets contains abacavir.
 Some people who take abacavir may develop a hypersensitivity reaction (a serious allergic reaction), which can be life-threatening if they continue to take abacavir containing products.

-You must carefully read all the information under 'Hypersensitivity reactions' in the panel in Section 4.
+You must carefully read all the information under 'Hypersensitivity reactions' in the panel in section 4.

 The Abacavir pack includes an Alert Card, to remind you and medical staff about abacavir hypersensitivity.
-Keep this card with you at all times.
+Detach this card and keep it with you at all times.

-What is in this leaflet:
+What is in this leaflet

-- 11. What Abacavir is and what it is used for

-- 2. What you need to know before you use Abacavir

-- 3. How to use Abacavir

-- Possible side effects

-- How to store Abacavir

-- Contents of the pack and other information
+- 1. What Abacavir is and what it is used for - 2.
+What you need to know before you take Abacavir - 3.
+How to take Abacavir - 4.
+Possible side effects - 5.
+How to store Abacavir - 6.
+Contents of the pack and other information

-What Abacavir is and what it is used for
+1. What Abacavir is and what it is used for